 I encourage my patients to continue the sports, activities, and hobbies they love as long as it isn’t counterproductive to their healing.
-I discuss activity modification with patients.
+I discuss activity modification and ergonomics with patients.
 In the event an activity needs to be put on hold, I discuss alternatives with the patient.
 I want my patients to have stock in their care and healing.

 What Can Physical Therapy at Flow Do For You?